sefinek24/Stella-Mod-Documentation/md/installation.md

 Download the installer from the [homepage](https://sefinek.net/genshin-impact-reshade).

 ### Step 2 <!-- {#step-2} -->
 Run the downloaded installer with administrator privileges.
+Remember not to install the Genshin Stella Mod software in the Genshin Impact game files!<br>
 The installation process may take about **15 seconds** depending on your computer's specifications.
 After completing the installation, in some cases, it may be necessary to restart the computer.

 ### Step 3 <!-- {#step-3} -->